Back to the Egg: Final overdubbing and mixing

 In March, Wings moved back to Abbey Road Studios to complete the album.
 Vocal overdubs were then added to "Winter Rose/Love Awake" and an orchestral-sounding mellotron part to the end of "Getting Closer".
 Having worked with the Black Dyke Mills Band in the 1960s, when he produced their 1968 single "Thingumybob" for Apple Records, McCartney invited the band down from Yorkshire to overdub brass accompaniment on "Winter Rose/Love Awake".
+The overdub session, which took place on 1 April 1979, lasted "most of the day" and involved a 26-piece band.

 While mixing the album during March, Wings finally discarded the song "Cage", which had been sequenced as the second track, following "Reception".
 The same alternative running order paired the Rockestra recordings at the end of side two, so that the album closed with the "We're Open Tonight" coda.
 Holly later recalled that whereas beforehand the band had been confident that Back to the Egg would be a strong album, during the final mixing process "[it] dawned on us there might be problems".
 At the last minute, "Baby's Request" replaced "Cage" and the running order was revised, with the result that the working-band concept became less pronounced.